 The Company's strategy is to focus on its two high grade gold projects in New Zealand, with the aim of creating value through investing in resource growth and exploratory drilling, identifying greenfield opportunities and executing on accretive acquisitions.
-Rua Gold's first acquisition in New Zealand looks to bring scale to the already prospective Reefton Project on the South Island of New Zealand.
+In November 2024, Rua Gold completed its first acquisition in New Zealand, which brought scale to the highly prospective Reefton Project on the South Island of New Zealand.
+Drilling is now underway to uncover the potential of the Reefton Goldfield.

-2024 HIGHLIGHTS
+2025 HIGHLIGHTS